Convex clustering via $\ell_1$ fusion penalization: Sample and Population Clustering Procedures

+The proofs of the results established in this section are provided in the Supplementary Material.
 We first consider an important special case, where the underlying distribution is unimodal.
-More specifically, suppose the density~$f$ is either strictly monotone on its support, $(L_0,R_0)$, or there exists a point~$c$ for which~$f$ is strictly increasing on $(L_0,c)$ and strictly decreasing on $(c,R_0)$.
-The following result shows that in this setting, under an additional continuity assumption on~$f$, the population procedure is unique and does not reveal any clusters. \begin{prop} If~$f$ is continuous and unimodal, then the population clustering procedure is uniquely defined and produces no splits. \end{prop}
+We suppose that the density~$f$ is either strictly monotone on its support, $(L_0,R_0)$, or there exists a point~$c$ for which~$f$ is strictly increasing on $(L_0,c)$ and strictly decreasing on $(c,R_0)$.
+The following result shows that in this setting, under just a continuity assumption on~$f$, the population procedure is unique and does not reveal any clusters. \begin{prop} If~$f$ is continuous and unimodal, then the population clustering procedure is uniquely defined and produces no splits. \end{prop}

-The following simple regularity condition ensures existence of a population clustering procedure with finitely many splits, as we demonstrate in the proof of Proposition~\ref{prop.gen} below. \begin{enumerate} \item[{\bf C1}.]
+We now move to the general setting.
+The following simple regularity condition ensures existence of a population clustering procedure with finitely many steps, as we demonstrate in the proof of Proposition~\ref{prop.gen} below. \begin{enumerate} \item[{\bf C1}.]
 Density~$f$ is nonzero and differentiable on $(L_0,R_0)$.
-It has finitely many modes and, at each of its interior modes, admits a non-constant Taylor approximation. \end{enumerate} \begin{remark} The last requirement means the following: for each interior mode~$c$, there exists a positive integer~$k$, such that $f$ is $k$ times differentiable at~$c$ with $f^{(k)}(c)\ne 0$. \end{remark}
+It has finitely many modes and, at each of its interior modes, admits a non-constant Taylor approximation. \end{enumerate} \begin{remark} The last requirement means the following: for each interior mode~$c$, there exists a positive integer~$k$, such that $f$ is $k$ times differentiable at~$c$ with $f^{(k)}(c)\ne 0$. \end{remark} Note that the differentiability assumption can be slightly relaxed: for example, the results that follow hold for continuous piece-wise linear densities with no constant segments.
+However, we prefer to keep this assumption, as it simplifies the presentation of the results.